Sauna Dynamics – What Is A Sauna and How A Sauna Works

 SaunaVent01a01

 As it rises above the heater it creates a bit of a vacuum and so starts pulling in additional air from the same strata (height) – the three lighter colored arrows below.
 It doesn’t pull much or any from lower as that would require too much energy.
-This then creates a low pressure zone or vacuum where it’s pulling this air from.
+This then creates a low pressure area or vacuum where it’s pulling this air from.

 SaunaVent01a02